Polygons

 Fig. 2.3b: Squares, which we have already seen built with B struts (fig. 2.2a), can also be built with G struts.
 Additionally, we can also see that the distance from the centre of the square to a vertex can be represented by struts of the other colour.

-Fig. 2.3d: Hexagons can be built with B and G struts; this is a consequence of this also being true for Triangles.
-Additionally, we can also see that the distance from the centre of the square to a vertex can be represented by struts of the same colour and length.
-This means that the distance of the centre to the vertex of an Hexagon is the same as its side, i.e., the Hexagon is radially equilateral.
+In Fig. 2.3c, the distance from the centre of the Hexagon to a vertex can be represented by struts of the same colour and length as its edges.
+This means that the distance of the centre to the vertex is the same as its side, i.e., the Hexagon is radially equilateral.
 It is the only Polygon with this characteristic.

 Geometric relations

-We will now discuss several geometric transformations between polygons, which will be useful to understand all polytopes in general.
+To continue, we will now discuss several geometric transformations between polygons, which will be useful to understand all polytopes in general, they will also give us an opportunity to discuss star polygons and several special non-regular quadrilaterals.

 We now show examples of the rectangle-rhombus duality: To the same angles of the Rectangles correspond the same side lengths of the rhombuses; to the alternate side lengths of the rectangles correspond the alternate angles of the rhombuses.
 The rhombuses touch the rectangles at right angles with a line from the vertex of the rectangle to the centre; this is known as the `` Dorman Luke'' construction, which can be used in any case where a polygon has a centre.
 In the figues below, we demonstrate this by drawing a special circle, which touches all the vertices of the rectangles (i.e, this circle circumscribes the rectangles) and tangentially touches all the sides of the rhombuses (i.e., this circle is inscribed in the rhombuses).